jamescooke/blog/content/1605-api-documentation.rst

 -------------------------------------------

 In conversations with other developers about my process it's been called "tedious".
-I can agree that it seems like extra effort as first, however, I believe that it pays off in the long run and that belief is based on my past experience at my old web development business, Fublo.
+I can agree that it seems like extra effort at first, however, I believe that it pays off in the long run and that belief is based on my past experience at my old web development business, Fublo.

 At Fublo, we often produced `brochureware
 <https://en.wiktionary.org/wiki/brochureware>`_ sites on top of a simple CMS
-systems.
+system.
 When starting a new project, conversation within our team would often happen like this:

     We know the solution to the problem, so instead of drawing out the design,